hyee/dbcli/README.md

     5. "alias" command which is similar to the Linux command
     6. "set" command to configure the shell environment
     7. 'q' or CTRL + D or CTRL + C to abort running command
-    8. "help" or "help -a" to see other available commands.
+    8. "help" or "help -a" to see other available commands
+    9. 'chart' or 'ch' command to generate performance charts based on customize configs

 Command Types
 -----------------------